shifa123/clickjackingpoc/README.md

 ====
 A tool made to make your clickjacking pocs better and easy.

+Updated
+====
+Now catches the creds on the server logs and added message which asks for a cute bounty!

 Overview
 =====
 A web based ClickJacking PoC Tool.